ancyregis/Notes/Notes.md

 elf.

-Secondary memory saves the saved codes.. when the code is send from secondary memory to primary.
+Secondary memory saves the saved codes.. when the code is send from secondary memory to primary memory is called the process.
-=> For one set architecture neraiya microarchitecture inukum.
+=> For one set architecture there will be many microarchitecture availabel.
 Arm is not a chip manufacturing company" design
-Family can have multiple architecture for that can have multiple procusor.
+Family can have multiple architecture for that can have multiple processor.

 ARM architecture specifier:

-Multiple procellor
-Instruction set
+1.Instruction set
-Register set
+2.Register set
-interrupt
-Exception model
+3.Exception model(interrupt)
-Memory model
+4.Memory model
-Debug, Trace and profilines
+5.Debug, Trace and profilines

-fioud point: 2.456 , 4.789

-RISC- Reduced instruction set computer: simple instructions simple Addressing modes
+RISC- Reduced instruction set computer:
+1.simple instructions
+2.simple Addressing modes
-Load store Architecture
+3.Load store Architecture
-Big Endian and little Endian
+4.Big Endian and little Endian

 Mioro architecture
-build and design of a processor
+1.build and design of a processor
-Number and sizes of cache
+2.Number and sizes of cache
-cycle court for individual instructions which optional feature are implemented.
+3.cycle court for individual instructions
+4.which optional feature are implemented.

 ARM Dowmentation: